 Any employment during study must adhere to the University's Paid work guidelines.
-Study at Oxford is very demanding.
 Within these guidelines, the following may be possible:

 - Teaching opportunities - departments and colleges are sometimes able to offer teaching work.
-Some departments have graduate teaching schemes in place; please contact the department or faculty direct for more information.
+Some departments have graduate teaching schemes in place; please contact your department or faculty for more information.